euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

   +---------------+------------------------+------------------------+--------------------------------------+

-The result of this acf fitting over lag times up to 15 s (i.e. 150 lags) is shown on figure :ref:`fig-speed-acf-AR2` while numerical estimation results are given in table :ref:`tab-ar2-fit`.
+The result of this acf fitting over time lags up to 15 s (i.e. 150 lags) is shown on figure :ref:`fig-speed-acf-AR2` while numerical estimation results are given in table :ref:`tab-ar2-fit`.